AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module11/ex4.md

 ![RTCDP](./images/aamt2.png)

 You can also see other Traits, like for instance, **All Traits** > **1st Party Data** > **Display Advertising Data** > **Impression Pixels**.
-Every time a customer is seeing a Display Ad as part of f.i. a Google DV360 Display Ad campaign, an impression pixel can fire and store the fact that a customer has seen this ad in Adobe Audience Manager.
+Every time a customer is seeing a Display Ad as part of for instance a Google DV360 Display Ad campaign, an impression pixel can fire and store the fact that a customer has seen this ad in Adobe Audience Manager.

 ![RTCDP](./images/aamt3.png)